pirelenito/js_that_lives_on/slides/wrapping_up.md

 # Wrapping up!

 --
-# 209 unit tests
+# Lint your code
+    "undef": true

 --
-# Project Q&A couldn't find a bug!
+# Marionette is awesome
+    Marionette.Region

 --
 # Ruby was unnecessary

 --
-# Marionette is awesome
+# 209 unit tests

+--
+# Project Q&A couldn't find a bug!

 --
 # JavaScript is awesome